Quantum field theory over F_q

 Note that Eq.\ (\ref{15a}) gives quick access to $\bar N(\Psi_\Gamma)$ mod $q^3$.
 In particular, we have the following corollary. \begin{cor} Let $\Gamma$ be a simple graph with $n$ edges and vertex-connectivity $\geq2$.
-If $\Gamma$ has a 3-valent vertex and $2h_1(\Gamma)<n$ then $\bar N(\Psi_\Gamma)\equiv0\mod q^3$. \end{cor} \begin{proof} We have $\deg(\Psi_{\Gamma-123})=h_1-2$ and $\deg(\Delta)=h_1-1$ in Eq.\ (\ref{15a}), hence $\deg(\Psi_{\Gamma-123})+\deg(\Delta)<n-3$.
-By the Ax-Katz theorem \cite{AX}, \cite{KATZ} we obtain $N(\Psi_{\Gamma-123},\Delta)_{\FF_q^{n-3}}\equiv0\mod q$ such that the corollary follows from Eq.\ (\ref{5}). \end{proof}
+If $\Gamma$ has a 3-valent vertex and $2h_1(\Gamma)<n$ then $\bar N(\Psi_\Gamma)\equiv0\mod q^3$. \end{cor} \begin{proof} We have $\deg(\Psi_{\Gamma-12/3})=h_1-2$ and $\deg(\Delta)=h_1-1$ in Eq.\ (\ref{15a}), hence $\deg(\Psi_{\Gamma-12/3})+\deg(\Delta)<n-3$.
+By the Ax-Katz theorem \cite{AX}, \cite{KATZ} we obtain $N(\Psi_{\Gamma-12/3},\Delta)_{\FF_q^{n-3}}\equiv0\mod q$ such that the corollary follows from Eq.\ (\ref{5}). \end{proof}

-If $2h_1=n$ we will be able to trace $\bar N$ mod $q^3$ by following a single term in the reduction algorithm (details will be published in \cite{BS}): Because in the rightmost term of Eq.\ (\ref{15a}) the sum over the degrees equals the number of variables we can apply Eq.\ (\ref{12}) while keeping only the middle term on the right hand side.
+If $2h_1=n$ we are able to trace $\bar N$ mod $q^3$ by following a single term in the reduction algorithm (for details see \cite{BS}): Because in the rightmost term of Eq.\ (\ref{15a}) the sum over the degrees equals the number of variables we can apply Eq.\ (\ref{12}) while keeping only the middle term on the right hand side.
 Modulo $q$ the first term vanishes trivially whereas the third term vanishes due to the Ax-Katz theorem.
-As long as $f_{11}f_{20}-f_{10}f_{21}$ factorizes we can continue using Eq.\ (\ref{12}) which leads to the `denominator reduction' method in \cite{BROW}, \cite{BY}, see Eq.\ (\ref{20a}).
+As long as $f_{11}f_{20}-f_{10}f_{21}$ factorizes we can continue using Eq.\ (\ref{12}) which leads to the `denominator reduction' method in \cite{BROW}, \cite{BY} with the result given in Eq.\ (\ref{20a}).

 In the next subsection we will see that $\bar N(\Psi_\Gamma)$ mod $q^3$ starts to become non-polynomial for graphs with 14 edges (and $2h_1=n$) whereas higher powers of $q$ stay polynomial (see Result \ref{res3}).
 On the other hand $\bar N$ mod $q^3$ is of interest in quantum field theory.
 It gives access to the most singular part of the graph polynomial delivering the maximum weight periods and we expect the (relative) period Eq.\ (\ref{1a}) amongst those.
 Moreover, $\Delta_{12}^2$ [as in Eq.\ (\ref{15a})] is the denominator of the integrand after integrating over $x_1$ and $x_2$ \cite{BROW}.